OpenBankingUK/read-write-api-docs-pub/docs/v4.0/resources-and-data-models/pisp/domestic-payment-consents.md

 The API endpoint allows the PISP to ask an ASPSP to confirm funds on a **domestic-payment-consent** resource.

-* An ASPSP can only respond to a funds confirmation request if the **domestic-payment-consent** resource has an Authorised status.
-If the status is not Authorised, an ASPSP must respond with a 400 (Bad Request) and a ```U009``` error code.
+* An ASPSP can only respond to a funds confirmation request if the **domestic-payment-consent** resource has an AUTH status.
+If the status is not AUTH, an ASPSP must respond with a 400 (Bad Request) and a ```U009``` error code.
 * Confirmation of funds requests do not affect the status of the **domestic-payment-consent** resource.

 Refer to [External_Internal_CodeSets](https://github.com/OpenBankingUK/External_Internal_CodeSets) -> OB_Internal_CodeSet -> `OBInternalPermissions1Code`.